thinkloop/memoizerific/README.md

 I would not recommend it for heavy production use.

 Memoizee came in a solid second place, around 31% less performant than Memoizerific.
 In most scenarios this will not be very noticeable.
-In other especially demanding ones, such as memoizing in a loop, or through a long recursion chain, it might be.
+In other, especially demanding ones, such as memoizing in a loop, or through a long recursion chain, it might be.
 Importantly though, it degraded very gracefully, and remained within sub 1s levels almost all the time.
 Memoizee is a sturdy, well-built library that I would recommend for production use.